Reach Out To Us Today

 It may seem simple, but in those moments when frustration is high, and self-confidence is low, it becomes critical to understand what’s happening.

 When it comes to CBT, every experience is a bit different.
 That’s because every thought process a person has is unique.
 Most often, this type of treatment is done during individual therapy.
 It allows a therapist to help a person recognize what thoughts they have that are not accurate or excessive.
 Sometimes, the goal is to focus on what is realistic – what really is happening at that moment?
-Other times, it is about accepting the bad thing and finding a way to make good decisions still.
+Other times, it is about accepting the bad thing and finding a way to still make good decisions.

 During therapy, a person can open up to speak about their experiences, thoughts, and needs.
 This is also a critical time to discuss the unique trauma or stressors in life that create those negative thoughts.
 Often, it is critical to deal with the underlying cause.